Need Help? Give us a call.

 1 (800) 386-3372

-EIN vs. ITIN vs. SSN.
-It’s safe to say that if someone is not an entrepreneur, they probably only know the definition of the last acronym in that trio.
-As a business owner, you, on the other hand, are likely more than familiar with all three terms.
+EIN vs. ITIN vs. SSN: It’s safe to say that if someone is not an entrepreneur, they probably only know the definition of the last acronym in that trio.
+As a business owner, on the other hand, you’re likely more than familiar with all three terms—especially if you handle your own business taxes.

 Most small business owners have an employer identification number (EIN), an individual taxpayer identification number (ITIN), and a social security number (SSN).
 This allows the IRS to identify and account for their business entities.
 Obtaining these numbers also ensures individuals remain in compliance with tax laws in the United States.